temee0/Interactive-Excel-Sales-Dashboard/README.md

 ## Sales by States
 ![](https://github.com/temee0/Interactive-Excel-Sales-Dashboard/blob/main/sales%20Analysis%20.jpg)
 These are the sales in the top 10 states, with New York, Los Angeles, and Seattle leading the list.
 The business is performing best in these top 10 states.

+## Conclusion
+The current year's financial performance indicates a healthy upward trajectory, with sales increasing by 20.36% to $733,215 and profit rising by 14.24% to $93,439.

+The Furniture category grew moderately by 8.3%, with Bookcases and Chairs performing well, while Tables lagged.
+Office Supplies saw a 33.8% increase, led by Appliances and Binders, though Envelopes and Fasteners declined.
+The Technology category grew by 20%, except for Machines, which declined significantly.

+The Consumer segment grew by 12.2%, with Appliances excelling but Machines falling drastically.
+The Corporate segment saw a 16.3% increase, with strong performances in Binders, Appliances, and Accessories, while Copiers and Tables declined.
+The Home Office segment had the highest growth at 60.9%.

+Top-performing states in these categories included Newark, Seattle, and Philadelphia, with Newark showing a 643.7% increase in the Technology category.
+Conversely, San Diego consistently underperformed across various categories, with significant declines in multiple segments.

+In summary, the overall growth in sales and profit reflects effective strategies and strong market positioning.
+Categories like Office Supplies and segments such as Home Office are driving substantial growth.
+However, certain subcategories and states need attention due to declining performance, particularly Machines in the Consumer segment and overall sales in San Diego.
+Enhancing performance in lagging subcategories and underperforming states presents opportunities for targeted improvement.
+By investing in high-performing areas and addressing declines in others, the company can sustain its growth momentum and enhance overall profitability.

+## Recommendations
+To sustain growth and profitability, the company should focus on investing in high-growth areas like Appliances in the Office Supplies and Consumer segments.
+It should address declining subcategories, such as Machines, through targeted marketing and sales efforts.
+Improving performance in underperforming states like San Diego and reallocating resources from low-performing areas to high-growth regions will also be key.
+Regular monitoring of sales trends and adjustments to strategies will help maintain momentum and drive continued success.